Daily Weekly Monthly Cleaning – The Fast Way to Clean Your Home

 D/M PRO TIP: Keep your cleaning lists in clear page protectors and use a washable marker to check things off as you go.
 When you are done cleaning you can use a tissue to clean the sheet off.
 This is a great way to keep track of without messing up your room cleaning list.

 Step #6.
 Rinse and Repeat

-If, however, you have a schedule that is pretty routine you can pick a plan for the entire month and just run with it.
+If, however, you have a schedule that is pretty easy and routine you can pick a plan for the entire month and just run with it.
 I like to make a new weekly plan each Sunday.
 This is planning day in our home and my chance to really map out a week that will be realistic and productive rather than overwhelming and frustrating.

 By customizing your daily, weekly, and monthly cleaning schedule each week you will be surprised at how you will be better able to match the rooms to your ever-changing schedule.

 Remember the trick to anything working is to have systems set into place, especially in our homes.
 This is the key to keeping things simple instead of overwhelming.
 The prep work may take some time but when the end result is meant to put a job of this size on autopilot isn’t that initial time investment worth it?